Does Coil Count Really Matter?

 While more coils might seem like a good thing, what matters is the gauge.
 More coils in a mattress can translate as smaller coils, which means thinner and weaker coils.
 And a mattress with thin wire gauges tends to wear out sooner.
 For instance, ever slept on an innerspring mattress with a sagging middle?
 We bet it's hard to forget.
 That dipping effect is the direct effect of thin coils that have softened over time.

 We use 12.5 gauge individually pocketed coils at The Bed Boss.
 The lower the number, the thicker the coil.
 The thicker the coil, the greater the durability.
 And durability along with the ultimate contouring effect are what we are aiming for.

 Even our “low-end” mattresses like Hybrid Sleep and Superb are exceptionally high quality with ideal coil counts and strong wire gauges.
 Why?
 Because we firmly believe that a first-rate mattress doesn’t have to be expensive.
 Everyone deserves the opportunity to experience the truly transformative power of a great night’s sleep.

 Ultimately, what matters is whether or not a particular mattress feels supportive and comfortable to YOU.
 Before getting caught up in coil counts, make sure that you actually like whatever mattresses you are researching in depth.
 Otherwise, you will know a lot about the technical side of mattresses, but not much else.
 And remember to consider your body type and sleep position when making a decision.

-If you have more mattress-related questions or need some help along the way, give us a call at (423)681-1478 to speak with a friendly Bed Boss representative.
-You can also contact us online.
+If you have more mattress-related questions or need some help along the way, contact us online to speak with a friendly Bed Boss representative.